Support available from the fund

 Eligibility for support

-Support will be targeted, although not restricted, to the following groups:
+Support will be targeted, although not restricted, to:

 - families who are under exceptional pressure